Divorce and Debt Responsibility: What Happens to Your Debt When You Separate?

 Courts may assign debts that are considered necessities to the party believed to have the ability to pay them.
 This may or may not be divided equally, especially in common law property states where the goal is equitable division, rather than equal division of property.

-Because laws about divorce and debt responsibility differ by location, it’s important that the attorney you consult is experienced in the laws of your state.
+• Because laws about divorce and debt responsibility differ by location, it’s important that you hire an attorney who is experienced in the laws of your state.
 Some couples find that using a mediator to amicably divide debts and assets is preferable to having a judge make the calls.
 Some mediators are also attorneys, which can be helpful.

 Managing Debt After a Divorce

-If not, consider consolidating your high-interest credit cards and loans into one payment through a lower-interest personal loan.
-That way, you can focus on paying down just one loan, one that can come with more favorable repayment terms.
+If not, you might consider consolidating your high-interest credit cards and loans into one payment through a lower-interest personal loan.
 Consolidating debt with a personal loan could significantly free up cash flow, right when you need it after a divorce.

 TLS 1.2 Encrypted